 At the college, the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the college community, for instance.
-Student Voice is a democratic process, with discussions covering a range of different areas.
-The group, named Loyal Leaders, represents the student body and liaises with the Senior Leadership Team in regular meetings.
+Student Voice is a democratic process, with qualitative discussions and quantitative surveys carried out regularly covering a range of different areas, and with a wide range of different representative student groups.
+A group of Student Leaders represents the student body and liaises with the Senior Leadership Team in regular meetings, as well as a specific group of Wellbeing Ambassadors who meet weekly and develop positive strategies to improve mental health and wellbeing.
 Feedback from questionnaires and the Parent Voice group also help to shape and further improve the college.
-The principle of democracy is explored through our SMSC coverage.
+The principle of democracy is explored through our PSHE and Professional Ethics and Worldviews curricula.
+Pupils are also actively encourage to take part in local and national democratic processes, such as the Youth Parliament and Youth Mayor elections, and mock elections to shadow national General Elections.